fastmcp-me/terminal-control-mcp/README.md

 "We found the bug!
 Clean up this debugging session"
 ```

-**Pro tip:** The MCP server logs web interface URLs that you can use to view and interact with the same debugger session in your browser.
+**Pro tip:** If you set `web_enabled=true` in your configuration, you can also access the debugging session directly in your browser for real-time interaction.

 ### **Web Interface Usage**